-Choose collection sites
+• Choose collection sites

-events can be held include schools, senior centers, churches or religious centers, local fire departments, libraries, pharmacies, and other community facilities.
+Collection sites can be organized all around the community.
+Some areas where drug take-back events can be held include schools, senior centers, churches or religious centers, local fire departments, libraries, pharmacies, and other community facilities.
 The event can feature multiple medication drop-off locations and can also be held outdoors to accommodate more participants.
 Contact and visit local community centers to determine if space is available for a drug take-back event.
 Collection sites should be accessible to all community members and large enough to accommodate collection supplies, law enforcement personnel, volunteers, and participants.
 Organizing take back days in the same locations each year can also increase participation.

-Gather volunteers and partner with other coalitions
+• Gather volunteers and partner with other coalitions